waku-org/specs/standards/application/relay-reliability.md

                 waku.relay.post(message)
 ```

-Function `checkOutgoingMessages` is called periodically.
+Function `checkOutgoingMessages` is called periodically, most likely every a few seconds.
 Message hashes can be queried in batch to reduce the number of requests to store nodes, the size in a batch shoud not exceed the max supported size by store node.

 The store node can be set and updated directly by application or selected from peer discovery protocol like [discv5](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/33/discv5.md) or [peer exchange](https://github.com/waku-org/specs/blob/master/standards/core/peer-exchange.md).